AmandaCameron/cc-veek/lib-agui/docs/lib-agui.md

 Display Widgets
 ===============

+  * agui-split-pane -- Shows a common side-bar pattern for two widgets.
   * agui-tab-bar -- Shows a tab bar that allows you to change tabs, each tab can contain a single widget.
   * agui-window -- A window that is bound inside the app's display canvas
   * agui-virt-seperator -- A Vertical seperator.